JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_extension.md

 The default value is set to the `MAJOR.*` version based on the currently selected IntelliJ Platform, such as `233.*`.

+The `until-build` attribute can be unset by setting `provider { null }` as a value.
+Note that passing only `null` will make Gradle use a default value instead.

 {style="narrow"}
 Type
 : `Property<String>`